victchang/detectron2-sgg/README.md

 - [ ] add some data resampling methods

 ## Overview
 This work provides a clean and general codebase for scene graph generation that is attached to [detectron2](https://github.com/facebookresearch/detectron2).
-While there already exists [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch), it is built on top of deprecated maskrcnn-benchmark.
-Being the successor of maskrcnn benchmark, detectron2 has faster speed in both training and inference.
+While there already exists [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch), it is built on top of deprecated [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
+Being the successor of maskrcnn-benchmark, detectron2 has higher throughputs in both training and inference.
 As a result, this work is built in order to take such advantage, and deliver an easy-to-use framework like Scene-Graph-Benchmark.pytorch.
 This work is modified from [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) and [fcsgg](https://github.com/liuhengyue/fcsgg).